 “When we do activities outside like this, it helps you be yourself.”

 “I liked building the fire and having to blow it to keep it going.”

-“It‘s better be be outside doing this that inside on computer games.”
+“It‘s better to be outside doing this than inside on computer games.”

 They made a good job of the shelter and deserved the hot chocolate and marshmallows at the end!